 When Airbnb initially began off, one of the most challenging issues it faced was convincing customers that sleeping in a stranger's house would not be embarrassing or scary.
 They ultimately performed an outstanding job, as seen by the company's phenomenal global success.
 They already have operations in over 190 countries and are expanding.

-Localization is the cornerstone to Airbnb's approach.
+Localization is the cornerstone of Airbnb's approach.
 Every nation has its own dedicated localization department, which is in charge of making the website accessible all around the world.
-The localization team is also in charge of narrative, which is an important aspect of building trust between hosts and visitors.
+The localization team is also in charge of the narrative, which is an important aspect of building trust between hosts and visitors.

 A universal symbol has also been used as the brand's logo.
 No matter where you go, the Belo signifies 'belonging.'

 Coca-Cola is still a big force in today's globe, despite being one of the oldest participants in the global game.
 To re-establish its brand with worldwide consumers, the firm has continually adapted to changing circumstances.

 When the firm initially expanded worldwide in the 1980s and 1990s, it attempted to unify both its marketing and its goods, but it did not go as planned.
 They were met with a massive response from foreign markets, which linked them to American imperialism.
 Coca-Cola, on the other hand, reacted swiftly and launched its 'think local-act local' marketing approach, which aimed to enhance local awareness.